Engagement is the life blood, the source of language learning – all learning actually.

 |Describe the main idea||What is the gist of the lecture?What do you think is the central idea?What was this part of the lecture about?||The presentation was mainly about…The speaker is basically saying….The main idea of the talk was…|

-The second aspect is promoting “positive regard”, which means seeking and acknowledging each speaker’s contribution.
+The second aspect is promoting “positive regard”, which means seeking and acknowledging each classmate’s contribution.
 Positive regard can be achieved through active listening to each other’s ideas, supporting each other’s efforts to learn, and respecting alternate points of view.
 Teachers assist through modeling and monitoring of conversational interaction to be sure that “positive regard” is systematically practiced (or at least aimed for!) in all classroom interactions (Singer, 2018).
+You may not have instant success with this venture, but with consistent promotion, you will achieve it!

 Tip 3: Shift responsibility to the learner